 The risks of falling off overhead platforms, elevated workstations or openings in the floor and walls are many.
 These risks can be prevented with guardrails, safety gates, industrial fall protection netting, warning lines and fall arrest systems.
 OSHA requires that fall protection be provided at elevations of four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry and eight feet in long shoring operations.
 In addition, OSHA requires that fall protection be provided when working over dangerous equipment and machinery, regardless of the fall distance.

 In order to prevent injury from falls in the workplace, OSHA states employers must:

-- Guard every floor hole where a worker can accidently walk.
-According to OSHA, the use of a raining and a toe-board or a floor-hole cover would prevent falling.
+- Guard every floor opening where a worker can accidentally walk.
+According to OSHA, the use of guardrails and a toe-board or a floor-hole cover would prevent falling.

 - Provide guard rail and toe-board around every elevated open sided platform, floor or runway.
 OSHA 1910.23(d)(1)Every flight of stairs having four or more risers shall be equipped with standard stair railings or standard handrails as specified in paragraphs (d)(1)(i) through (v) of this section.

 - Depending on the work environment and the job description, other means of fall protection equipment may be required to keep the employee safe.
-Safety equipment such as safety harnesses, safety nets, guardrail and handrail systems may be needed to prevent serious injury from falls.
+Safety equipment such as safety harnesses, fall arrest systems, safety nets, guardrails and handrail systems may be needed to prevent serious injury from falls.

 - Provide working conditions that are free of known dangers.